 - Facial expressions, the great news is that the facial expressions for happiness, sadness, anger, surprise, fear, and disgust are the same across cultures.

-- Posture, this is why martial arts practice their stance.
+- Posture is why martial arts practice their stance.
 It's hard to stand up to someone when your head is already bowing.

-- Gestures, these are tricky.
-Remember your audience is viewing your in mirror of yourself.
-So if you are gesturing a product growth chart, move your hands lower right to upper left.
+- Gestures are tricky.
+Remember your audience is viewing you in mirror of yourself.
+So if you are gesturing a product growth chart, move your hands from lower right to the upper left.
 It makes a difference.

-- Eye contact, this is usually hard if you are not used to it.
-But eye contact conveys a very strong message.
-If you think that is scary, here is a trick from MMA point your eyes on the person's collarbone, he can't tell the difference and you can observe his movements
+- Eye contact is usually hard if you are not used to it.
+But eye contact conveys a strong message.
+If you think that is scary, here is a trick from MMA point your eyes on the person's collarbone, he can't tell the difference and you can observe his movements.

 - Voice, C'est la ton qui fait la musique as they say in France.
 It’s not just what you say, it’s how you say it.
 When we speak, other people “read” our voices in addition to listening to our words.
 Things they pay attention to include your timing and pace, how loud you speak, your tone and inflection, and sounds that convey understanding, such as “ahh” and “uh-huh.”

-- Backwards, giving your opponent more space to strike at you a second time.
-In general giving in is the equivalent of saying "yes" to everything, and achieving nothing.
+- Backward, giving your opponent more space to strike at you a second time.
+In general, giving in is the equivalent of saying "yes" to everything and achieving nothing.

-- Side ways, or Tai sabaki (体捌き) as we say in budo.
+- Side ways, or Tai sabaki as we say in budo.
 It relates to 'whole body movement', or repositioning.
-So we stay presence but seek harmony rather than conflict.
+So we stay present but seek harmony rather than conflict.